The 2016 Osler Epilepsy Scholarship is now open for applications!

 Markham, Ontario, L3R 8T3

-Application Deadline: The deadline for the 2015 OBCL Epilepsy Scholarships is May 15, 2015 by 5:00pm.
+Application Deadline: The deadline for the 2016 Osler Epilepsy Scholarships is May 01, 2016 by 4:00pm.
 For more events, click here.

 Past Scholarship RecipientsExpand Past Scholarship Recipients Section

 - Duncan Green – Whitby